 First Two Days

-During the first 48 hours after circumcision, don’t give your baby a full bath; instead, use sponge baths to keep the area clean without soaking the incision.
-You protect healing by avoiding full submersion and by keeping cleansing brief, gentle, and controlled.
+During the first 48 hours after circumcision, don’t give your baby a full bath unless your clinician says it is okay.
+Instead, use sponge baths to keep the surrounding skin clean without soaking the incision.

 - Use a soft washcloth